Making Sense of Soil Maps

 Attribute sprawlJoining 50+ SSURGO tables is a rite of passage

-POLARIS: high resolution, spatially consistent soil data
+POLARIS: high resolution, spatially consistent soil data in Precip

 The POLARIS dataset (Probabilistic Remapping of SSURGO) downscales the coarse SSURGO polygons to 30m raster pixels using machine‑learning models fed by Landsat, terrain, and climate covariates.